Every employer risks fines and damages without even knowing it!

 § 164 SGB IX: Unknown obligation with dire consequences

 I bet that not even 1% of all small and medium sized companies know of this employer obligation whose violation may cause fines and damages.
 The obligation in question is regulated in § 164 SGB IX, according to whose para.
-1 sentence 2 each employer shall notify the employment agency early on of any job vacancy and ask the agency to seek severely disabled applicants.
+1 sentence 2 each employer shall notify the employment agency early on of any job vacancy and ask the agency to look for severely disabled applicants.

 Fines for lack of participation